-The notion that "Marketing isn’t Sales" is an old, but somewhat untrue statement in the real world.
+The notion that "Marketing isn’t Sales" is an old, but a somewhat untrue statement in the real world.
 We marketers have learned the hard way that marketing’s number one priority is to drive revenue for the organization.
 I think we now realize that long-gone are the days when marketing produced pretty pictures, glossy brochures, gimmicky promotions and brand advertising that don’t drive short-term sales.
-Those days are but a memory for marketers–up in smoke like many of the firms that promoted such frivolity and spending with reckless abandon.
+Those days are but a memory for marketers--up in smoke like many of the firms that promoted such frivolity and spending with reckless abandon.

-In most organizations these days–regardless of if you’re selling to consumers or to businesses–marketing’s primary job is to support new sales in an anxious push for increased revenue.
+In most organizations these days--regardless of if you’re selling to consumers or to businesses--marketing’s primary job is to support new sales in an anxious push for increased revenue.
 Certainly, driving new sales can generate new revenue.
-However, blindly focusing on acquisition can wreak havoc on an unprepared organization in terms of insufficient capacity to handle front-line sales or merchandising, sales fulfillment, customer service or technical support.
+However, blindly focusing on the acquisition can wreak havoc on an unprepared organization in terms of insufficient capacity to handle front-line sales or merchandising, sales fulfillment, customer service or technical support.
 Worst of all, with the organization concentrating on bringing in new customers in the front door, no one is watching the back door as existing customers stroll out.
 We would all agree, I think, that watching the back door is perhaps more important for long-term business success.

-Relationship selling is what marketing is about, so changing a marketer’s mindset to focus on more immediate needs of sales can be a difficult thing to do–all marketers reading this raise your hand if you’ve ever said, "That’s a sales problem, not a marketing problem”.
-I’ll bet at least 75% of us raised our hand and of that number another 50% has at some point lost his or her job because our boss thought we weren’t demonstrating a tangible contribution to the sales efforts.
+Relationship selling is what marketing is about, so changing a marketer’s mindset to focus on more immediate needs of sales can be a difficult thing to do--all marketers reading this raise your hand if you’ve ever said, "That’s a sales problem, not a marketing problem."
+I’ll bet at least 75% of us raised our hand and of that number, another 50% has at some point lost his or her job because our boss thought we weren’t demonstrating a tangible contribution to the sales efforts.

 Marketers are generally good at relationship building efforts, but let’s examine a few other ways to improve marketing effectiveness (read: drive sales) in the near term:

 - Analyze and measure activities: Track the effectiveness of your marketing efforts.
 Are your programs driving people to your stores?
 What’s the increase in average daily sales volume during the promotion?
 Alternatively, are you successful in generating leads for the sales force?
 What’s the quality of those leads?
 How many of those leads have turned into sales?
 What was the duration of those leads in the sales pipeline?
 Except for those in

-- Create a dialog with sales, merchandising, and other departments: Communicate with sales, customer service, tech support and all other customer-facing departments.
+- Create a dialog with sales, merchandising, and other departments: Communicate with sales, customer service, tech support, and all other customer-facing departments.
 The people on the front lines deal with prospects and customers on a daily basis and can tell you more about a customer and market needs than any market research study or survey.
 Gain input from individuals in these areas to develop such things as message strategies, collateral pieces, promotional ideas, and mailing lists to ensure that your marketing efforts are truly in line with prospect and customer needs, values and expectations.

 - Listen to customers: Once in a while, pick up the phone and call a few customers.
-See what they like and what they don’t like about your advertising, marketing, services, sales and products.
-Do it randomly and periodically and you gain tremendous insights into the effectiveness of your marketing efforts.
+See what they like and what they don’t like about your advertising, marketing, services, sales, and products.
+Do it randomly and periodically, and you gain tremendous insights into the effectiveness of your marketing efforts.

-In his spare time, he consults, coaches, speaks, writes, hikes, explores, and creates art.
+He is the founder and executive consultant at David Harkins Company.
+In his spare time, he writes hikes, explores, and creates art.
 Although, not necessarily in that order.

 Connect with him on social media below: